Creative Stretch: Findings from the Creative Heights Initiative

 The mission of the OCF is to improve lives for all Oregonians through the power of philanthropy.
 Creative Heights is one of OCF’s strategies to create more vibrant and accessible arts communities of all sizes across the state.
 Currently, around $1 million is available annually, and grants can range from $25,000-$100,000.

-Creative Heights was created to support artists and other cultural creatives in testing new ideas, stretching their creative practice, providing opportunities for Oregonians to experience innovative arts and culture, and increasing Oregon’s cultural visibility and vitality.
+Creative Heights was created to support artists and culture bearers in testing new ideas, stretching their creative practice, providing opportunities for Oregonians to experience innovative arts and culture, and increasing Oregon’s cultural visibility and vitality.
 There are no other funding sources in Oregon supporting the creation, development, and presentation of new contemporary art and innovative cultural projects at this scale.
 What little regional or national funding exists tends to be accessible only by large organizations.